azn-abel/mikus-neon-world/README.md

 ### How to Run
 - **Testing Locally**
   - Clone the repository
-  - Open the terminal and run the following command: `npm run dev`.
+  - Open the terminal and run `npm install` to install dependencies needed for testing
+  - Run `npm run dev` to start a local server.
 Note: `npm run build` will not work.
 However, the src folder can be deployed directly without needing a build.
+  - Press `Ctrl + c` in the terminal session to stop the server.
 - **Building Locally**
   - No need to build - the src folder is ready to be deployed
   - You can use server extensions to serve the application on a local HTTP server.